nextstrain/nextclade/docs/user/migration-v3.md

 nextclade dataset get --name="nextstrain/sars-cov-2/MN908947" --output-dir="out_dir/"
 ```

-You can have a concise at the available datasets if you add `--only-names` flag to the list command:
+You can obtain a concise list of the available datasets if you add `--only-names` flag to the list command:

 ```bash
 nextclade dataset list --only-names